Skip to Content

 • You don’t need to add water to the Dutch oven as the lamb cooks.
 Like kedjenou, the lamb releases natural juices that tenderize the meat and infuse it with rich flavor.

-• After boiling, the lamb traditionally fries in a pan called a Tantuni tavasi.
+• After boiling, the lamb fries in a pan called a tantuni tavasi.
 Since I don’t have access to one (and probably you don’t either), use a hot wok, karahi, or heavy-bottomed pan.

 • I keep a glass of water next to the wok to use as the lamb fries.
 Add it, as necessary, once the lamb begins to absorb the oil.